 Brisbane City Flood 2013.
 Photo by ShepsSnaps, licensed under CC BY-SA 2.0

 With over half the global population living in urban centres, a number which is projected to rise to around two-thirds by 2050, the relationship between cities and the climate crisis is becoming increasingly important.
 How can we adjust the nature of urban spaces to both adapt to, and mitigate, the changing climate?
-Dr Maria Armoudian speaks with researchers from the University of Auckland’s Future Cities Research Hub, including co-founder and director Dr Paola Boarin, along with Dr Timothy Welch, Dr. Iresh Jayawardena, Dr Alessandro Premier and Dr Manfredo Manfredini.
+Dr Maria Armoudian speaks with researchers from the University of Auckland’s Future Cities Research Hub, including co-founder and director Dr Paola Boarin, along with Dr Timothy Welch, Dr. Iresh Jayawardena, Dr Alessandro Premier and Dr Manfredo Manfredini about how our cities can be more sustainable.

 SUSTAIN podcasts from Ngā Ara Whetū - Centre for Climate, Biodiversity and Society